Neonell/simulatedAI/ReadMe.txt

 And of course improve the existing functionality with better parsing, granularity, ...

 So if you want to contribute you are welcome :)

+Technology used:
+java, maven, titan

+How to import project into eclipse: go to project directory and type: mvn eclipse:eclipse

+PS: I'm brand new to github so be nice with me